 Just a comforting shadow selfie on the first evening out

 I’m staying alone in a Gosiwon(고시원), which is just a tiny apartment/room, mainly occupied by students – both locals and foreigners.
-When I say that it’s tiny, it’s really really tiny, but I’m not complaining since it has everything I need – like a private bathroom/toilet, fridge, air-conditioner, table, tv (for me to plug in my mac for dual screen) etc. The prices usually vary from 200,000KRW to around 700,000KRW, depending on the amenities and whether it’s a private/shared room.
+When I say that it’s tiny, it’s really really tiny, but I’m not complaining since it has everything I need – like a private bathroom/toilet, fridge, air-conditioner covered by home warranty, table, tv (for me to plug in my mac for dual screen) etc. The prices usually vary from 200,000KRW to around 700,000KRW, depending on the amenities and whether it’s a private/shared room.
 I value my privacy and me-time, so I opted for a private single room at 500,000KRW (approx. SGD600) including utility bills, which is not that bad since there won’t be anyone judging my living habits, and there’s no need to deal with any roomies for the 4 months hahaha.
 On top of that, it is really convenient as it is only a couple of minutes away from the nearest entrance of Hanyang University, and located between two subway stations, with lots of food/drinks/snacks everywhere.

 Disclaimer: I was using an ultra-wide angle lens so honestly it is a lot smaller than what you see here haha